 - Choose the medium that will optimally display your information - don't use words if a picture will convey it more clearly (graphs, tables, charts, etc.).

 - Use line graphs to show trends; bar graphs to compare magnitudes; pie graphs to demonstrate relative portions of a whole.

 - Make sure your supporting audio-visuals are concise, uncluttered, and easily read from a distance.

 - Read Audiovisual Policy and Tips for a list of provided AV equipment and its use.

 - Request special AV early or it may not be available.
 You will have to pay for special special audio-visual equipment.

 At the Meeting

 - Using a laptop and projector?
-Read Audio-Visual Policy and Tips to know what to expect in your session and use the Speaker Ready room.
-Note: APS April Meeting Attendees are not permitted to use a personal laptop.
-Please see LaunchPad for information.
+Read Audiovisual Policy and Tips to know what to expect in your session and use the Speaker Ready room.
+Note: APS April Meeting Attendees use a different presentation system.
+Please see April Presenter Information for details.